docker/docs/datacenter/dtr/2.2/guides/configure/setup-scanning-dtr.md

 account, you may need to make sure your Docker ID is a member of the `Owners` team.
 Only `Owners` team members can download license files for an Organization.

-If you will be allowing the Security Scanning module to update itself automatically, make sure that the server hosting your DTR instance can access `https://dss-cve-updates.docker.com/` on the standard https port 443.
+If you will be allowing the Security Scanning database to update itself automatically, make sure that the server hosting your DTR instance can access `https://dss-cve-updates.docker.com/` on the standard https port 443.